How Richard Gere Changed My Life

 But I sometimes wonder whether Buddhism is really a religion at all.
 You don’t need to believe in God, for instance.
-Perhaps it’s more like a school of psychology: modern, “scientific” disciplines like cognitive behavioural therapy, and life-coaching, appear to have lifted a huge amount from the ancient teachings.
-(That said, there is also the matter of reincarnation.)
+Perhaps it’s more like a school of psychology: modern, “scientific” disciplines like cognitive behavioural therapy, and life coaching, appear to have lifted a huge amount from the ancient teachings.

 For instance, a professor of psychology once taught me to expel tension by imagining that my outbreath was coloured red, and would gradually fade as I relaxed.
 It seemed to work – and that’s no surprise, because Buddhists have used this kind of visualisation for 25 centuries.

 From another Buddhist writer, Pema Chodron, I learned to spread “loving-kindness” by imagining as I breathe that I’m inhaling black clouds from deep inside somebody I know to be suffering – then to breathe back at them a healing stream of clear light.
 It felt a bit contrived to begin with, but I soon got the hang of it.
 I realise that the practice mostly benefits the person doing it – like praying for someone, come to think of it – but if it won’t do any harm to the person I’m thinking of, why not?
 (Given a moment of quiet, the technique fairly quickly reconciles me to my wife after she’s given me a wigging for something or other, so it can’t be all bad.)